tmea-farkas/got-hangman/README.md

 - not taking the user back to the top at the end of the game
     - called the relevant function at the end
 - favicon not displaying
     - changed the file paths
+- not displaying input validation message
+    - fixed by adjusting the clear_window() function call within relevant functions

+There are no other bugs left in the game that I am aware of at the time of submission.

 # Acknowledgements